 - “X” means you can vacuum only (so, no water- or solvent-based cleaning solutions).

 If you are lucky enough to have furniture with a W tag, then you can probably stop reading, because you’re in the clear to use most cleaning solutions (or even some soapy water).
 But unfortunately, MOST couches and sofas will have an “S” code or no tag at all, which I would personally treat as an “S”… just to be safe. :-)

 So now you’re probably wondering what sort of “solvent” you are supposed to use.
 Well, microfiber is polyester-based, so most things that can be used to clean polyester can also be used to clean microfiber, like rubbing alcohol.
 (You could also use a clear alcohol like vodka instead.)

-Just load up a spray bottle with rubbing alcohol, or pop a spray top right onto the bottle, if you can, and spray the soiled areas of your sofa.
+To clean microfiber, load up a spray bottle with rubbing alcohol, or pop a spray top right onto the bottle, and spray the soiled areas of your sofa.